Love the Lord your God ....

 Email this pageFacebookTwitter | Print Friendly

-Sunday begins the Eleventh Week in Ordinary Time, when Jesus compares our faith to the mustard seed.
-Our faith, like that tiny seed, can grow large and put forth large branches touching those around us.
+Sunday is the Eleventh Week in Ordinary Time, when Jesus compares our faith to the mustard seed.
+Our faith, like that tiny seed, can grow large and put forth large branches, having an effect on those who we may not even know we have touched.

 Daily Prayer This Week

-This week we are invited to explore the depth of the love Jesus has for us and the powerful call we are given to love each other.
+Having celebrated God's love for us through the Eucharist on Sunday, we are ready to enter this week to explore the depth of that love and the powerful call each of us is given to love one another.
 The Sermon on the Mount can help us be contemplatives in action this week.
 The Beatitudes are not eight new commandments.
-Rather, Jesus looked at those following him and saw their weaknesses and their needs, their goodness and their desire, even the cost they are paying for following him.
+Rather, Jesus saw those following him and saw their weakness and their need, their goodness and their desire, even the cost they pay to follow him.
 He looked at them and called them “Blessed.”

-We can all begin this week letting Jesus look at us this way.
-Each morning we can practice choosing to focus our attention on some way we are spiritually poor or desiring justice, some way we are merciful or a peace maker, some way we might be experiencing the cost of being a believer, and simply ask our Lord to convince us of our blessedness there.
+Let us all begin this week letting Jesus look at us and call us blessed.
+Each morning we can practice choosing to focus our attention on some way we are spiritually poor or desiring justice, some way we are merciful or a peace maker, some way we might be experiencing the cost of being a believer, and simply asking our Lord to convince us of our blessedness there.
 It is likely that each of us, every day, can be attentive to some aspect of our daily lives, some part of our relationships or responsibilities, that place us right there in a place for Jesus to tell us that we will be comforted, satisfied, blessed beyond our imagining.

-Some day this week, each of us will have the opportunity to be the salt that makes relationships and faithful living, have its flavor.
+Some day this week, each of us will have the opportunity to be the salt that makes relationships, faithful living, have its flavor.
 We will have our chances to be light in the midst of the darkness that crosses our paths.
 We can ask Jesus those days - whether in the morning, or in brief background moments during the day - to have us not lose our flavor or to cover our light.
-And, all of us will face the greater responsibility of being a disciple of Jesus: avoiding anger, finding the path to reconciliation, and loving genuinely and honestly.
+And, all of us will face the greater responsibility of a disciple of Jesus, to avoid anger and find the path to reconciliation, to turn from lust and greed and to love genuinely and honestly.

 Send us an e-mail